nim-lang/website/jekyll/_posts/2018-03-12-steam-api-calls-forwarding.md

 ---
-title: "The Steam API calls forwarding from Wine to GNU/Linux and vice versa using Nim"
+title: "Using Nim to forward Steam calls between Linux and Wine"
 author: Dmitry Fomichev
 ---